Is Kellogg Company (K) a Keeper?

-Kellogg Company (NYSE:K) went up by 1.50% from its latest closing price compared to the recent 1-year high of $72.88.
-The company’s stock price has collected 0.30% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that What’s Better Than Dessert?
-Eating It At Breakfast!
-Just in Time for Summer, Pop-Tarts(R) Launches New Fruit Flavors Inspired by Some of America’s Favorite Treats
+Kellogg Company (NYSE:K) went down by -0.65% from its latest closing price compared to the recent 1-year high of $72.88.
+The company’s stock price has collected 0.79% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Kellogg’s(R) Special K(R), Black Girls RUN! and La La Anthony Inspire You to Feel Good While Doing Good

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.